PLUG OK license plate

 CalCars supports conversion programs as a strategy to increase awareness and support for PHEVs and thereby motivate automakers to build production PHEVs.
 Though costs are now high, we believe automakers could sell PHEVs for only $2,000-$5,000 more than current hybrids.

 Conversions are limited to certain vehicle types.
 So far, most start as hybrids.
-The easiest conversions are for 2004-2008 Prius (not 2001-2003 Prius) and the Ford Escape/Mercury Mariner Hybrid.
+The easiest conversions are for 2004-2009 Prius (one company converts 2001-2003 Prius) and the Ford Escape/Mercury Mariner Hybrid.
 Because of Honda's different architecture (the engine runs whenever the motor runs), aftermarket conversion of Hondas are unlikely.
 (Both Toyota and Ford are now producing a few prototype conversions of their own Priuses and Escapes for research purposes.)

 As for warranties, there is legal precedent that original auto warranties cannot be voided completely by modifications — only the part(s) affected by retrofit will have their warranties affected.
 Typically, hybrid cars have four or five separate warranties.
 Car companies could decide that conversions void some or part of the hybrid system warrantyunless they worry that will tarnish its green image.
 Drivers of converted cars have received high levels of cooperation from dealer service departments so far.
 We agree with Toyota's comments, which is why we advocate for mass production of PHEVs: